Vandey Policy on Women Safety and POSH

 3. Guidelines for the woman employees:

-As the Company believes inmaintaining the highest safety standard for its women employees, in keeping with that efforts, we encourage employees to plan their day better and avoid staying back at office beyond 7:00 pm.
-In case a women employee needs to work beyond 7:00 p.m., the following procedure needs to be followed:
+As the Company believes in maintaining the highest safety standard for its women employees, in case a women employee needs to work beyond 7:00 p.m., the following procedure needs to be followed:

-Needs to get approval from Business Unit Head (“BU Head”) and Human Resource Manager (“HR Manager”) well in advance by providing required details as prescribed by the Company from time to time.
+Needs to get approval from a senior manager assigned to The University (Director and above) and the Human Resource Manager (“HR Manager”) well in advance by providing required details as prescribed by the Company from time to time.